GYNECOMASTIA (ENLARGED MALE BREASTS)

 The previously mentioned operative approach is sometimes modified based on the clinical findings.
 Two common variations include,

 - Gland excision without liposuction.
-This is done in thin individuals with very less fatty tissue in the breasts.
-These individuals usually present as a puffy areola without any breast under the non-pigmented skin.
-These are carried out under local anesthesia.
+This is sometimes done in thin individuals with very little fatty tissue in the breasts.
+These individuals usually present as puffy areola.
+These are usually carried out under local anesthesia.
+However, we prefer to do a limited liposuction even in thin individuals.
+The advantages of liposuction include less bleeding, less postoperative discomfort, and improved surgical outcomes.

 - Gynecomastia with excess (redundant) skin.
 These individuals present with sagging breasts.
 It is usually seen in individuals following massive weight loss.
-Weight loss in excess of 25 kg is leads to such presentations.
-After a liposuction and gland excision the skin may not recoil (flatten out) adequately.
-In case such an outcome is anticipated, we approach the condition in two different ways.
-One, proceed with reduction of the breast tissue and wait for skin recoil to take effect.
-There is an improvement of skin recoil with time.
-The presence of excess skin after a year is treated with a skin excision procedure.
-Second, involves removal of the excess skin during the first surgery (gynecomastia correction).
+Weight loss over 25 kg leads to such presentations.
+After a liposuction and gland excision, the skin may have a persistent sagging.
+In case such an outcome is anticipated, we approach this in two different ways.
+One, proceed with a reduction of the breast tissue and wait for skin recoil to take effect.
+The persistence of skin excess after a year is treated with a skin excision procedure.
+The second involves the removal of the excess skin during the first surgery (gynecomastia correction).
 The skin removal pattern depends on the severity and extent of the excess skin.
 It may be removed as a doughnut with a vertical extension, or a vertical with lateral extension.
-The removal of skin is associated with longer scars.
-The treatment plan is undertaken on a case to case basis.
-The skin excisional (removal) procedure is usually done under general anaesthesia.
+The removal of skin is associated with longer scars when compared to surgery without skin removal.
+The treatment plan as well as the pattern of skin excision is undertaken on a case-to-case basis.
+The skin excisional (removal) procedure is usually done under general anesthesia.

-What are differences between local or general anesthesia when used for correction of gynecomastia?
+What are the differences between local and general anesthesia when used for correction of gynecomastia?

-- Patients can avoid fasting both before and after the procedure.
+- Patients can avoid fasting after the procedure.

 - Faster recovery.
 Patients can ambulate soon after the procedure when it is done under local anesthesia.

 - Reduced incidence of collections.
-We find a reduced incidence of seromas with local anesthesia in our pracrtice.
+We find a reduced incidence of seromas with local anesthesia in our practice.

 - Better pain relief during the postoperative period.
-Under local anesthesia a higher dose of agents are used during infiltration.
-The benefits of ensuring a complete pain relief during the surgery continues after the procedure.
+Under local anesthesia, a higher dose of numbing agents is used during tumescent infiltration before the surgery.
+The benefits of ensuring complete pain relief during the surgery continue during the early postoperative period.

 - Lesser cost.
-Use of general anesthesia requires more expertise and consumables.
-Surgical correction under local anesthesia is cheaper when compared to surgery general anesthesia.
+The use of general anesthesia requires more expertise and consumables.
+Surgical correction under local anesthesia is cheaper when compared to surgery under general anesthesia.

 - It takes longer to perform the procedure under local anesthesia.
-The achievement of adequate analgesia before the surgery takes longer when compared to general anaesthesia.
+The achievement of adequate analgesia before the surgery takes longer when compared to general anesthesia.

 Is it possible to undergo secondary (repeat) surgery after a previous gynecomastia correction?

 Such corrections are called secondary corrections.
 These are usually carried out one year after the primary surgery.
-The reasons for secondary surgery include, contour abnormalities, residual gland, or prominent scars.
+The reasons for secondary surgery include contour abnormalities, the presence of residual glands, or prominent scars.
 Patients who present for secondary corrections should have realistic expectations about the procedure.
 The operative plan for secondary surgery is similar to the primary surgery.
-We sometimes do fat grafting to imprve contour abnormalities.
-The fat harvested during liposuction in injected into deficient areas.
-Also improved outcomes are associated with a healthy lifestyle and near ideal body weight.
+We sometimes carry out fat grafting to improve contour abnormalities.
+The fat harvested during liposuction is injected into deficient areas.
+We tend to see improved outcomes with a healthy lifestyle and near-ideal body weight.

 Why do we treat gynecomastia?

-In case an individual is experiencing a sense of shame and embarrassment, adequate treatment of this condition leads to an improvement in the body image.
-Patients report improved confidence and self esteem after a gynecomastia correction.
+In case an individual is experiencing a sense of shame and embarrassment because of gynecomastia, adequate treatment of this condition leads to an improvement in body image.
+Patients report improved confidence and self-esteem after a gynecomastia correction.

 Related topics.